 Expansion Activities

-To help your child get even more out of this game, challenge them to create a story using the words on their list.
+To help your child get more out of this game, challenge them to create a story using the words on their list.

 They could also make their own unique list to try the next time you play.
-Maybe they have some favorites from each list they could combine, or create their own entirely.
+Maybe they have some favorites from each list they could combine or create their own entirely.

 7. Balderdash

 Before we got the actual board game version of this game when I was a child, we used to play our own using an actual dictionary.
-We called it simply, “The Dictionary Game.”
+We called it simply “The Dictionary Game.”

 How to Play

-Then, all of the definitions get shuffled together and the player who wrote the real one begins reading them aloud.
+Then, all of the definitions get shuffled together, and the player who wrote the real one begins reading them aloud.
 Each player listens carefully, and decides which one they think is real.

-When all of the definitions have been read, it’s time to reveal the truth.
+When all definitions have been read, it’s time to reveal the truth.
 If you voted for the true answer, you get some points.
 You also get points for anyone who voted for your definition.

 The first player to make it across the board wins.